-Fret not, we’ve done some digging and compiled six cafes that will instantly transport you to a different country.
-Scroll down to check out which cafes made it to the list.
+Fret not, we’ve done some digging to simplify your cafe search.
+Here are 25 cafes that will instantly transport you to a different country.
+Scroll down to check out which cafes made it to our list.

 Sharing the space with Poppy Flora & Nature Studio, Wildseed Cafe is a quaint little spot on the ground level of The Summerhouse.
 The exposed brick walls on the interior of the cafe gives off an industrial and vintage vibe to the cafe, whilst the flowers from the florist add a pop of colour.
 Its location makes it seem as if it’s on the outskirts of a town.
 With few people patronising the cafe on a Saturday morning, it’s a quiet place for a relaxing brunch.